team20/team20.github.io/advanced_command_construction.md

 CommandComposer
 ===
 `CommandComposer` is a way to create long command groups without clogging up `RobotContainer`.
+This is particularly useful for auto command sequences, where using it makes the code significantly easier to read.
 To use it, create a static method in `CommandComposer` with a return type of `Command`, and write some logic.
-Your logic might check some conditions and change a `CommandGroup` accordingly.
+The logic might check some conditions and change a `CommandGroup` accordingly.
 It might just accept a few parameters, and pass them along to certain commands.

 Example
 ---